aadarshram/aadarshram.github.io/_posts/2025-04-04-On-Positional-Embeddings-in-Transformers.md

 While sinusoidal embeddings capture relative positions well, one might question whether its use of absolute positioning is necessary at all.
 For instance, the relative positional relationship between tokens at indices 3 and 5 should be equivalent to that between tokens at 1403 and 1405.
 If so, why encode positions in any way that treats these two pairs differently?

 RoPE approaches this differently.
 Instead of explicitly encoding every token's position as an added vector (as done with sinusoidal embeddings), it rotates the token representations in vector space during self-attention, applying a position-dependent rotation matrix to each token.
 In simple terms, it modifies the attention computation itself to incorporate relative position directly.
-The intuition is: what if we use rotations—via complex exponentials like $e^{j\theta}$—within the attention mechanism, rather than adding them externally?
+The intuition is: what if we use rotations—via complex exponentials like $$e^{j\theta}$$—within the attention mechanism, rather than adding them externally?

 While this avoids the need for absolute embeddings and leads to more elegant relative encoding, it does come with the challenge of computing these rotation matrices efficiently at runtime (though practical implementations often try to optimize this step).
 RoPE has shown promising improvements in performance of various models across tasks.
 While there are differences from sinusoidal embeddings, I am still not fully convinced on why one would prefer it.
 A more concrete analysis of the direct relative context advantage against on-the-fly computation and latency overhead might provide further insight.